Configuring AWS Devices

 Step 5

-To edit an existing security group rule, select the rule and click the edit icon in the Actions pane.
-(Simple edits may also be performed inline without entering edit mode.)
-See AWS VPC Security Group Rules for rule limitations and exceptions.
+To edit an existing security group rule, select the rule and click the edit icon Edit icon. in the Actions pane.
+You can also make simple edits inline without entering edit mode.
+For more information about rule limitations and exceptions, refer to AWS VPC Security Group Rules.

 Step 6